UPS vs FedEx

 Detailed Breakdown

 UPS and FedEx are the two giants of private shipping in the United States, and choosing between them often comes down to specific needs rather than a clear overall winner.
 UPS has traditionally been stronger in ground shipping, with a reputation for on-time delivery consistency that businesses depend on.
 FedEx built its brand on overnight express and still leads in air freight and international express logistics.
 On pricing, the two are remarkably similar at retail rates, but negotiated business rates can vary significantly depending on your shipping volume and lanes.
 Many high-volume shippers maintain accounts with both carriers and rate-shop each shipment.
 If you are just starting out, UPS Ground tends to be slightly cheaper for domestic shipments, while FedEx offers more competitive express and international rates.
-Using a multi-carrier platform to compare rates in real time is the most reliable way to save money.
+Comparing rates in real time is the most reliable way to save money, and it is exactly the work you should not be doing by hand on every order.
+With I'd Ship That you get discounted UPS and FedEx labels (alongside USPS) below commercial rates, with no subscription and no minimums, and you see the full price before you buy.
+Ship Intelligence, a Pro feature, automatically selects the cheapest valid rate for each package and shows you the savings, so the rate-shop happens for you instead of in your head.

 Key Takeaways